photo: Grow Where You Are - USA

 - Encouraging think tanks, social justice leaders, and decisionmakers to promote the benefits and increase the accessibility of plant-based foods in their policies and recommendations.

-- Providing resources and educational materials to influencers and the general public that improve food choices, especially among high-income, high-consuming populations where there is access to alternatives.
+- Providing resources and educational materials to changemakers and the general public that improve food choices, especially among high-income, high-consuming populations where there is access to alternatives.

 - Empowering groups and individuals with financial and material assistance, especially groups in low-income and otherwise disenfranchised communities.

 Cycling crops through animals to produce animal-sourced foods is inefficient and detrimental to food security and climate change efforts.

-Demand for animal products is not “given” or “fixed.”
+Demand for animal products is not "given" or "fixed."
 Demand is created by habit, cultural institutions, politics, and financial interests.
-Demand for animal products can be reduced through education campaigns, improved political priorities, and financial incentives (or disincentives).
+Demand for animal products can be reduced through education campaigns, improved political priorities, and financial incentives/disincentives.

 Reducing the production and consumption of animal-sourced foods is a much-neglected but necessary "part of the solution," especially for high-consuming populations.

 While a large-scale transition away from animal-sourced foods is not a panacea, it will drastically improve key areas of concern for the planet and its inhabitants.

-A decade later, in 2009, Plants4Hunger expanded to become A Well-Fed World expanded to a program-based, tax-exempt 501(c)(3) nonprofit organization to directly alleviate hunger with plant-based food and farming at the community level, while promoting global food security by reframing animal-centric food choices and policies at the decisionmaking level(s).
+A decade later, in 2009, Plants4Hunger expanded to become A Well-Fed World expanded to a program-based, tax-exempt 501(c)(3) nonprofit organization to directly alleviate hunger with plant-based food and farming at the community level, while improving global food security by reframing and deprioritizing animal-centered food choices and policies at the decisionmaking level.